OSGeo/grass-website/content/news/2024_03_15_GRASS_DOI_number_at_zenodo.md

 [Zenodo](https://zenodo.org/), which is also based on Open Source.

-A GRASS GIS DOI link will always resolve to a landing page within the Zenodo repository, which is linked to the respective GutHub code repository.
+A GRASS GIS DOI link will always resolve to a landing page within the Zenodo repository, which is linked to the respective GitHub code repository.
 The landing pages in Zenodo include a convenient feature for scientific citation:
 The “Citation” section generates on the fly well formatted citation strings in thousands of citation styles.